elsqueegie/18-sem1-5329-first-assignment/results/discussion.md

 The model performed well, but not overwhelmingly.
 Accuracy, precision, recall and f score did not exceed 80% on validation, though whether this could have been achieved with additional training is unclear.
 On multiclass problems such as MNIST, neural networks can achieve accuracy scores over 95%, and we expected to see similar performance given the dataset provided had over a hundred features.
 It was also disappointing to see the performance imbalances stay incorrected - classes that needed more focus could have perhaps been prioritised via gradient-boosting, which presents an opportunity for further inquiry.

 The solution was fast, but still took a long time to achieve.
 Part of this was the reporting and printing overhead - if the user can tolerate a worse granularity on training progress, there would be some improvement in training times.
 The size of the neural network was also a factor, with 500 nodes in each hidden layer increasing the training resources required.

+The model itself was very delicate - since everything is so highly dependent on the correct calculations of the previous step, coding the model from scratch was a frustrating process.
+Implementations that relied too much on classes were hard to debug.
+It was disheartening to have the model break when trying to add a supposedly modular feature, especially when forward-pass would work well but backward-pass would not.
+Part of this is because it is often hard to find the cause of a problem.
+When the neural network was not converging, or exploding, it could be difficult to pinpoint the exact cause of the problem.
+Indeed, it was only by examining working neural networks and through techniques like manual calculations of gradients that we were able to create a functioning solution.

+References:

+Tensorflow 97% MNIST result tutorial: https://www.tensorflow.org/tutorials/layers